Can You Wear Basketball Shoes on Concrete? (7 FAQs Answered)

 Is It Safe To Wear Basketball Shoes On Concrete Floors?

-If you’re concerned about wearing your basketball shoes at work or elsewhere, rest assured that it’s perfectly safe.
 If your basketball shoes are clean, they don’t have any cracks and there are no nail holes in them, you should be able to wear them anywhere without worrying about injuring yourself.

-If a shoe is well-made, it shouldn’t get damaged by concrete floors.
 And if you start to notice some damage to your shoes after wearing them inside all day long, try another brand; some basketball shoes might not hold up quite as well.

-Keep in mind that certain work environments—such as manufacturing plants and warehouses—have different rules regarding shoe wear.
 If you do need to follow a specific dress code, be sure to check out your company’s policies before deciding what shoes to wear.

 Are basketball shoes good for walking on concrete?

-In many ways, they are better than most walking shoes.
 This is because they have high-density rubber soles that provide extra cushioning and shock absorption when you walk or run.

 They also have high traction rubber soles that ensure you stay balanced when walking on slippery surfaces, such as wet concrete.